jeancomp/OpenDPMH/README.md

 in this work, the drivers were implemented using broadcast receivers, they are: phone call, text message (SMS), screen touch, and screen on/off, were added to the NAM-Hub as an internal technology, where it can be viewed as a <i>SensorPhone</i>.
 The concept of driver in NAM-Hub means a set of code programmed so that the smartphone can interpret/collect the user's interaction with the environment (e.g., driver that receives latitude/longitude data from the GPS sensor when the user moves the smartphone).
 In this way, the framework <i>OpenDPMH</i> manages to collect user data through virtual sensors and generate high-level information from them.

 ### Digital Phenotype Model
-\label{digitalPhenotypeEvent}

-The high-level information inferred by the <i>DataProcessor</i>, which are situations of interest~\cite{ye:2012} and can represent a user's physical state, an event or a digital phenotype.
+The high-level information inferred by the <i>DataProcessor</i>, which are <a href="https://www.sciencedirect.com/science/article/abs/pii/S1574119211000253">situations of interest</a> and can represent a user's physical state, an event or a digital phenotype.
 Before detailing how to represent a digital phenotype, it is important to define which attributes and situations are in the framework.

-Attributes (shown in Figure~\ref{fig:digitalPhenotype}) are properties that characterize a digital phenotyping event.
+Attributes (shown in Figure 2) are properties that characterize a digital phenotyping event.
 Timestamp and location coordinates are examples of user physical state recognition event attributes.
-%These behavioral changes are situations of interest for mental health professionals and researchers to use to monitor well-being or contribute to the treatment of mental disorders.
+These behavioral changes are situations of interest for mental health professionals and researchers to use to monitor well-being or contribute to the treatment of mental disorders.
 Running, walking, driving are possible physical states of users that represent situations of interest to mental health professionals and researchers.
-Through the class diagram shown in Figure~\ref{fig:digitalPhenotype}, it is possible to represent the digital phenotyping events, and the set of these objects will compose the user's digital phenotype (<i>DigitalPhenotype</i>).
+Through the class diagram shown in Figure 2, it is possible to represent the digital phenotyping events, and the set of these objects will compose the user's digital phenotype (<i>DigitalPhenotype</i>).

 <h5 align="center">
   <img alt="Arquitetura-framework" title="#Class diagram for representing digital phenotypes in the framework." src="/digitalPhenotype.jpeg" height="700" width="500"/>
 	  </h5>

 <h5 align="center">
 	<CAPTION>Fig.2 Class diagram for representing digital phenotypes in the framework.<CAPTION>